 The quality of binoculars varies widely, with the very best costing thousands of dollars.
 At minimum, the image should be crisp, with no colour fringes; it should be bright, too – when testing a pair, look at objects that are in shadow.
 The binoculars should be well made, so they won’t fall apart in regular use.
 And, more subjectively, they should sit well in your hands, feel natural to use.

 Choosing a field guide is far easier, as there is only the Birds of Hong Kong and South China by Clive Viney, Karen Phillipps and Lam Chiu Ying.
-Happily, it’s a good guide, with text and illustrations more than adequate for identifying all but the most challenging to distinguish local species.
+Happily, it’s a good guide, with text and illustrations more than adequate for identifying all but the most challenging to distinguish local species [a new edition was published by Hong Kong Bird Watching Society in 2022].
 When using this or any other field guide, it’s worth paying some attention to indications about status, and bearing in mind advice I was given long ago: “It’s common until it’s proved rare.”

 Look Mum! – There are Birds Everywhere!